jstimpfle/language/README.md

 robust compilation model.
 While it affords a few more special words than C has, it is still concise.

-Beyond that, the main feature of the language is extreme minimalism, like C.
+Like with C, the main feature of the language is simplicity.
 The overarching philosophy is that programs should not be specified using clever syntactical or semantical tricks of the language, since the information encoded in such ways is hard to process (or even access, in the first place) by user-defined code.

-Of important note is that blunt significantly improves on C's compile times by not relying on a lexical preprocessor to access external interfaces.
-The effect is that many blunt files can be compiled at once, reducing the number of times interfaces files need to be read.
-In many cases, the number of lines parsed is reduced by 10x or more.
+Of important note is that blunt significantly improves on C's compile times by not relying on textual inclusion to access external interfaces.
+This leads to a drastic reduction of the number of times interface files need to be read, at least compared to C header guards.
+In many cases, the number of lines that must be parsed is reduced by 10x or more.

 Some support for metaprogramming is offered by expression macros.
 Blunt expression macros are similar to C macros, but they are "hygienic" in the sense